 Put class definition files in folders that are on the MATLAB path.
 Class definitions placed in path folders behave like any ordinary function with respect to precedence—the first occurrence of a name on the MATLAB path takes precedence over all subsequent occurrences.

 The name of the file must match the name of the class, as specified

 eliminates the need to create a separate class folder for each class.

 However, the entire class definition, including all methods, must

-be contained within a single file (for example,
+be contained within a single file.

 itself on the MATLAB path.
 Place the class definition file inside

 the class folder, which can also contain separate method files.
 The

 class definition file must have the same name as the class folder